-CL Contact learning, i.e. on-campus learning mode of delivery Companies Act The Companies Act, No. 71 of 2008, as amended
+CL Contact learning, i.e. on-campus learning mode of delivery Companies Act The Companies Act, No. 71 of 2008, as amended of the Group

-Core Headline Headline earnings are adjusted for certain items that, in the Board's view, may distort the financial results Earnings from year-to-year, giving shareholders a more consistent reflection of the underlying financial performance
+Core Headline Headline earnings are adjusted for certain items that, in the Board's view, may distort the financial results from year-to-year, giving shareholders a more consistent reflection of the underlying financial performance